 Talent Fostering There is an excessive demand for admission to the Faculty every year, and a large number of gifted students enrol, who have already achieved success at high school scientific competitions.
-This includes, for example, the gold medallist of the 2010 Chemistry Olympiad held in Tokyo, Japan, which drew participants from 68 countries.
-Talented students are rapidly integrated into research projects under the guidance of dedicated supervisors, and take part in student research conferences at the University, and at national, and international levels.
+Talented students are rapidly integrated into research projects under the guidance of dedicated supervisors, and take part in student research conferences at the University, as well as at national and international levels.
 These students often proceed to Ph.D.
-School, where they become devoted scientists.
+Schooland.

 Career Opportunities Graduates of Semmelweis University’s Pharmacy programme have numerous career opportunities to choose form.
 Whether these professional pharmacists decide to seek employment in public or hospital pharmacies, the pharmaceutical industry, health authorities, regulatory agencies, or academia, statistics show that they generally obtain their desired job within 21 days of graduation.